cdk-entest/eventbridge-lambda/README.md

     );
 ```

-create lambda based service: purchase and order. topic arn is optional when you want the lambda to send notification to emails.
+create lambda based construct for process purchase and order. topic arn is optional when you want the lambda to send notification to emails.
 ```tsx
 export class LambdaService extends Construct {
   public readonly lambda: aws_lambda.Function;